slunicko-ondra/foxtrot/game_design.md

 Hint 3 (What else?): Try to find a right option to run nmap with, that enables detection of services versions.

 Hint 4 (What range to use?): Have you heard about CIDR Notation?
-It can save you some time if you use subnet mask /24.
+It can save you some time if you use subnet mask /24 as it does not scan all adreses.

 **Solution**: